slurmulon/bach/docs/dev.md

 If you wish to write code that uses `bach` or to make changes to `bach` itself, this guide is for you.

+Before proceeding, but sure you have followed the steps in the Setup guide in order to install everything necessary for development

+## Intro

+This guide will show you how to integrate `bach` into your own projects, and, if you're interested in contributing to `bach`, setup a development environment.

 ## Architecture

 `bach` tracks are ultimately interpreted by a higher-level `bach` engine, such as [`gig`](https://github.com/slurmulon/gig).

 The core library, by itself, can only parse and compile plaintext `bach` data into [`bach.json`](https://github.com/slurmulon/bach-json-schema).

-`bach.json` is a JSON micro-format that makes it trivial for `bach` engines to sequentially process a `bach` music track and synchronize it in real-time with audio.
+`bach.json` is a JSON micro-format that makes it trivial for `bach` engines to sequentially process a `bach` track and synchronize it in real-time with audio or other data.

-This library can be used in Clojure, [ClojureScript and NodeJS](/dev#javascript).

-## Dependencies

-`bach` is written in Clojure and can be used in either [ClojureScript or NodeJS](/dev#javascript).
+`bach` is written in Clojure and can be used in either [JavaScript](/dev#javascript) via ClojureScript or NodeJS.

+## Clojure

+### Dependencies

-Before you can develop `bach` you must first install the following dependencies to your system:
+Before you can develop `bach` for Clojure/Script, you must first install the following dependencies to your system:

  - [OpenJDK](https://openjdk.java.net/install/) (version 8 or later)
  - [Leinengen](https://leiningen.org/#install)

-If you simply wish to use `bach` in NodeJS or a web app, head to the [JavaScript](#javascript) section.
+If you wish to use `bach` in NodeJS instead, head to the [JavaScript](#javascript) section.

-## Setup
+### Setup

-To setup a development environment, first clone the repo:
+To setup a development environment for Clojure, first clone the repo:

 ```sh
 $ git clone git@github.com:slurmulon/bach.git